Tuen Ma line: History

 Before the merger of the two major Hong Kong railway operators, the MTR Corporation (MTRC) and the Kowloon-Canton Railway Corporation (KCRC) rail networks in 2007, both the West Rail (opened in 2003) and the Ma On Shan Rail (opened in 2004) were operated by KCRC.
 Both railways were envisaged to be extended in the near future and platforms on the Ma On Shan line were built with reserved structures for extension at a later date.

 Both MTRC and KCRC independently submitted their own proposals to the Hong Kong government for developing the Sha Tin to Central Link (SCL) by extending their own existing networks.
 After numerous revisions of their proposals, the government eventually approved the scheme by KCRC, which involved joining the West Rail and the Ma On Shan Rail via the Wong Tai Sin and Kowloon City districts (the phase 1 East West Corridor), and extending East Rail line to Hong Kong Island's central business district (phase 2 North South Corridor).

-The sign bearing the name "EWL" (東西綫) that was found at Ho Man Tin Station during construction.
+The sign bearing the name "EWL" (東西綫) at Ho Man Tin Station during construction.

 After the 2007 network merger, operations of all transport services (East Rail, West Rail, Ma On Shan Rail, Light Rail, feeder buses and Guangzhou–Kowloon through train) of the KCRC were leased to the MTRC for 50 years.
 The MTRC also rebranded the three commuter railways to East Rail line, West Rail line and Ma On Shan linetts like their own railways.
 Subsequently, the approved SCL schemes fall into the hands of the MTRC.

 The construction of East West Corridor, which largely followed an alignment proposed by the MTRC in the 1970s as the East Kowloon line and later shelved, began in August 2016.
 At the time, it was unclear how MTRC would name the new lines or whether they would retain the provisional names "East West Corridor" and "North South Corridor"; the word "corridor" would set a precedent in the naming convention of MTR lines.
 Speculation of a "East West Line" arose when a photograph of an info plate printed with "EWL" (東西綫) at Ho Man Tin station while it was under construction surfaced.
 The plate was removed before the opening of the station that year as part of the Kwun Tong line extension to Whampoa.
 MTRC eventually announced on 25 May 2018 that the operational name was the Tuen Ma line.